 Flat concrete roofs are found on Singapore terrace houses, many semi-detached and detached homes built between the 1970s and 1990s, and on flat-roof extensions and car porches of otherwise pitched-roof homes.
 Unlike tiled pitched roofs, flat concrete roofs rely entirely on an applied waterproof membrane or coating — the concrete slab itself is porous and non-waterproof.
 The membrane is doing all the work.

-This makes flat concrete roofs the most waterproofing-critical surface for solar installation planning, and the most important roof type to assess before committing to an installation schedule.
+This makes flat concrete roofs the most waterproofing-critical surface for solar installation planning.
+It also makes them the most important roof type to assess before committing to a solar installation schedule.

-Liquid-applied polyurethane membrane (most common for residential): A two-component polymer system applied in multiple coats forming a seamless, flexible membrane.
+Liquid-applied polyurethane membrane (most common for residential): A two-component polymer system applied by roller or spray in multiple coats to form a seamless, flexible membrane.
 Lifespan: 8–12 years with UV protection coat.
 Highly flexible — accommodates slab movement and thermal cycling.
-Compatible with solar ballasted frames.
-Cost: S$12–22/sqm.
+Compatible with solar ballasted frames (the frame feet sit on the membrane surface).
+Cost to apply: S$12–22/sqm depending on roof condition and system specification.

-Acrylic elastomeric coating: A single or multi-component water-based system.
-Excellent UV reflectivity, reducing roof surface temperature.
+Acrylic elastomeric coating: A single or multi-component water-based system applied by roller.
+Excellent UV reflectivity, helping reduce roof surface temperature.
 Lower cost (S$6–15/sqm) but shorter effective lifespan (5–8 years).
-Good for a re-coat when the underlying membrane is in good condition.
+More maintenance-intensive.
+Good choice for a re-coat when the underlying membrane is in good condition.

 Bituminous (modified bitumen) membrane: A torch-applied or cold-applied sheet membrane.
-High durability (12–20 years) and excellent puncture resistance.
-Heavier, less flexible than polyurethane.
+High durability (12–20 years) and excellent puncture resistance — beneficial if the roof is regularly accessed.
+Heavier and less flexible than polyurethane.
+Requires a skilled applicator.
 Cost: S$18–35/sqm installed.

-TPO or PVC sheet membrane: Heat-welded sheet membranes offering 15–25 year lifespans with excellent UV and chemical resistance.
-The most durable long-term solution for a flat roof that will carry solar for 25 years.
-Cost: S$25–50/sqm installed.
+TPO (Thermoplastic Polyolefin) or PVC sheet membrane: Heat-welded sheet membranes offering 15–25 year lifespans with excellent UV and chemical resistance.
+Typically used on larger commercial roofs but increasingly specified on high-end residential projects.
+More expensive (S$25–50/sqm installed) but the most durable long-term solution for a flat roof that will carry solar for 25 years.

-Crystalline waterproofing: A cementitious system applied to the structural slab that forms crystals within the concrete pores.
-Becomes part of the concrete.
-Valuable as a base treatment under other systems when the slab has existing moisture issues.
+Crystalline waterproofing (Xypex/Penetron type): A cementitious system applied directly to the structural slab that forms crystals within the concrete pores to block water passage.
+Not a surface coating — it becomes part of the concrete.
+Excellent for below-grade or damp-proofing applications; less commonly used as a primary flat roof waterproofing system but valuable as a base treatment under other systems when the slab has existing moisture issues.

 What to Inspect on a Flat Concrete Roof Before Solar

-Check for ponding water: After rain, inspect the roof within 45 minutes.
-Any standing water indicates inadequate slope or blocked drainage — this must be corrected before solar.
-A ballasted frame placed in a ponding zone will trap water permanently under the frame, accelerating membrane degradation.
+Check for ponding water: After a rain event, inspect the roof within 30–60 minutes.
+Any area with standing water after 45 minutes indicates inadequate slope or blocked drainage — this must be corrected before solar installation.
+A ballasted solar frame placed in a ponding zone will trap water permanently under the frame, accelerating membrane degradation.

-Assess the membrane condition: Look for blistering, cracking, delamination at edges and upstands.
-If more than 20% of the roof surface shows visible deterioration, a full re-membrane before solar is strongly advisable.
+Assess the membrane condition: Look for blistering, cracking, delamination at edges and upstands, and any areas where the membrane has worn through to expose the screed beneath.
+If more than 20% of the roof surface shows visible deterioration, a full re-membrane is advisable before solar.
+Spot repairs on a deteriorating membrane are a short-term fix.

-Check upstands and perimeter edges: The most common failure points on flat roofs are the upstand junctions — where the horizontal membrane meets vertical parapet walls or pipes.
-Ensure upstand membranes extend at least 150–200mm up vertical surfaces.
+Check upstands and perimeter edges: The most common failure points on flat roofs are the upstand junctions — where the horizontal membrane meets vertical parapet walls, vent pipes, or roof penetrations.
+These areas experience the most movement and are where delamination typically begins.
+Ensure upstand membranes extend at least 150–200mm up vertical surfaces and are fully bonded.

 Assess the screed: Tap the screed surface across the roof.
-Hollow sounds indicate delaminated screed that should be cut out and repoured before a new membrane is applied.
+Hollow sounds indicate delaminated screed that has separated from the slab.
+Delaminated screed areas should be cut out and repoured before a new membrane is applied — applying a membrane over hollow screed creates a weak foundation that will fail under the weight and thermal cycling of a solar array.

 The Sequencing Rule for Flat Concrete Roofs

-If a flat concrete roof needs re-waterproofing, do it before solar installation — no exceptions.
+This is the most critical sequencing decision in Singapore residential solar: if a flat concrete roof needs re-waterproofing, do it before solar installation — not after.

-Practical rule: If your flat concrete roof membrane is more than 7 years old and you are planning solar, invest in a professional membrane assessment (S$200–400 for a full report) before committing to an installation timeline.
+Practical rule: If your flat concrete roof membrane is more than 7 years old and you are planning solar, invest in a professional membrane assessment (typically S$200–400 for a full report) before committing to an installation timeline.
+If the membrane needs replacement in the next 3–5 years, do it now before the panels go on.

 How Ballasted Frame Mounting Interacts with the Membrane